GoogleCloudPlatform/click-to-deploy/k8s/django/README.md

 1. In the GCP Console, open
     [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-1. From the list of applications, click **NGINX**.
+2. From the list of applications, click **Django**.

-1. On the Application Details page, click **Delete**.
+3. On the Application Details page, click **Delete**.

 ## Using the command line

-1. Navigate to the `nginx` directory.
+1. Navigate to the `django` directory.

     ```shell
-    cd click-to-deploy/k8s/nginx
+    cd click-to-deploy/k8s/django
     ```

 1. Run the `kubectl delete` command: